materight/ais-projects/bio_inspired_ai/notes.md

 ### Questions
 - **What is the genotype and what is the phenotype in the problems considered in this lab?** \
-In this case the genotype would be the network architecture, while the phenotype would be the network with weights and biases values.
+In the first two exercise, the genotype would be the vector representing each weight and bias values.
+In the last exercise (NEAT), the genotype encodes the weights but also the architecture of the network, in particular its synapses.
+In all the problem, the phenotype is the network instance, with the predefined or encoded topology and the encoded weights assigned to each synapse.

 - **Why are hidden nodes sometimes needed for a Neural Network to solve a given task?
 What is the defining feature of problems that networks without hidden nodes are unable to solve?** \
 Hidden nodes increase the representational power of a neural network.
 Each perceptron learns an hyperplane that separates the input space in two parts.
 Therefore, if our problem is linearly separable, a single perceptron is enough to solve it (e.g. and, or).
 However, with more complex problem a single perceptron may be not enough, since a single hyperplane is unable to divide a non-linear space.
 By implementing a Multi-Layer Perceptron these problems can be solved as well, since each layer will learn a new input representation, s.t. the last layer receive an input a linearly-separable input.